jocrag/DocuSign-eSignature-SDK/Salesforce/Readme.txt

 Add the button to the page layout for the Contract object.
 This lets your users click on the button to get their Contracts electronically signed!
 They don’t need to learn any other systems or follow complicated steps.
 The logic behind the button does all the work.

+see Readme_files/image006.png

+For a nice formatted version of this document see Readme_files/Readme.pdf